bertfrees/HTMLevator/applications/header-promote/readme.md

 # XSweet Header Promotion

-Processing XML in the XHTML namespace, producing the same format, except with h1-h6 where headers should be.
+Processing XML in the XHTML namespace, producing the same format, except with `h1-h6` where headers should be.

 ## Overview

-XSweet supports three methods of header promotion.
-They can be used separately, but of the three only one (outline-level based) is a straightforward transformation: the others both have complications.
-To make things easier, all this logic is wrapped in a single "header promotion" XSLT, which can choose the best available method -- or an override switch permitting you to configure it.
+XSweet supports three methods of header promotion, i.e. inferring which lines of text (nominal paragraphs) are candidated for promotion into HTML headers (`h1-h6` elements).
+Of the three methods, however only one (outline-level based) is a straightforward transformation: the other  higher level tranformations (invoking stylesheets generated dynamically).
+Accordingly, to make things easier, all this logic is wrapped in a single "header promotion" XSLT, which can choose the best available method and then orchestrate the transformations necessary to accomplish it.
+Alternatively, you can use a runtime switch to set the header promotion method.

-The processes can also (each) be run separately or discretely, for debugging, although typically they will also produce intermediate results (outputs) that may have to be managed.
+For debugging, each of these processes can also be run separately or discretely, although typically they will also produce intermediate results (outputs) that may have to be managed.

-The problem addressed by this transformation is worse than non-trivial: it is *sometimes* (relatively) trivial but it is also frequently quite difficult or impossible to do unassisted or programmatically.
+The problem addressed by this transformation is worse than non-trivial: it is *sometimes* (relatively) trivial to infer headers but it is also frequently quite difficult or impossible to do so, unassisted or programmatically.
 It is also typically difficult or impossible to tell in advance which category a particular word processor document will fall into, sight unseen.
 The transformation itself may not always be difficult; but the contexts that determine what is 'good' and 'correct' for given inputs, are complex.

 These complexities are reflected in the (three) ways XSweet supports producing HTML headers, in the flat series of "one paragraph after another" that results from straight-up conversion of WordML inputs, into markup.

 ## Configuration

-The "master stylesheet: is `header-promotion-CHOOSE.xsl`.
+The master stylesheet: is `header-promotion-CHOOSE.xsl`.
 Using it plus a single runtime parameter setting, you can designate the header promotion strategy you prefer.
 If you fail to designate one, that is also okay, the XSLT will do its best.

 The flag (runtime parameter) is called `method` with any of three values recognized: